yeatmanlab/roar-core-tasks/README.md

 	- total of 94 items (non-word problems)

 14. Mental Rotation Task [Visual-Spatial] [George/Rebecca]
-	- item bank combining ghost, Namibia, and 3D blocks stimuli
+	- item bank combining ghost, Namibia, and 3D blocks stimuli rotated 0, 30, 60, 90, 120, 150, or 180 degrees
 	- propose to make fully adaptive
-	- in a familiarization trial, we should show an animation (of rotating and matching), and frame as a match-to-sample task
+	- in a familiarization trial, we should show an animation (of rotating and matching), and frame as a 2AFC match-to-sample task
+	- consider 3D stimuli (same/different) from [Ganis & Kievit (2015)](https://storage.googleapis.com/jnl-up-j-jopd-files/journals/1/articles/13/submission/proof/13-1-116-2-10-20150313.pdf):

 15. Child Survey Questions [Amy & Bobby]